rohanj-02/Rummy/README.md

 **Players :** User and Computer

+Deal Rummy is a game where there are x number of deals and the person that wins the highest amount of rounds is declared as the winner.

 ## Objective
 The objective of the game is to form Runs and Sets and declare your turn as soon as possible.